Transitional Objects

 As we move through the world—leaving home, relocating for work, or navigating loss—these objects often stay with us, carrying traces of family, identity, and emotional survival.
 They might be a toy, a blanket, …..—whatever holds that memory, that sense of safety.

-I’m currently seeking adults who are willing to share their stories and be photographed with their comfort object.
 This series will include portraits and interviews exploring each person’s unique connection to their item—what it means, why it matters, and the memories it holds.